influx6/denos/README.md

 make setup
 ```

+### Changes

+1. Added rubocop to better understand and fix styling issues.
+1. Removed the usage of a in-memory cache to ensure code is more stateless, ending possible issues with data race conditions.
+1. Updated tests to focus entirely less on coverage and on specific functionality, like:
+      a.
+Change Set format and value in DNS Service
+      b.
+Expected return data for DNSService::Route53.get_servers

 ### Thoughts

 Some thoughts which could not be expressed as comments in code but may be something the reviewer may have desired to ask: